NKDataConv/FedCast/docs/tutorials/README.md

 Welcome to the FedCast tutorial series!
 These tutorials are designed to guide you from basic concepts to advanced implementations of federated learning for time series forecasting.

-## Tutorial Structure

-Our tutorials are organized in three progressive levels to accommodate different learning goals and experience levels:

-- **🟢 Beginner Level**: Get started with FedCast and understand the basics
-- **🟡 Intermediate Level**: Explore advanced features and customization
-- **🔴 Advanced Level**: Implement custom solutions and production deployment

 ## Quick Navigation

-### 🟢 Beginner Level

 | Tutorial | Description | Format | Duration |
 |----------|-------------|--------|----------|